winterdharma/DharmaPearls/01_agama/dirgha/DA_2.md

 401\.
 The Buddha told Ānanda, “I know it myself, too, that the most junior of monks in this assembly sees the path.
 They aren’t headed for an unpleasant destiny, and they’re sure to reach the end of suffering in no more than seven rebirths.”
 It was then that the Bhagavān gave his assurance to 1,200 disciples that they would attain the fruit of the path.
 {: #p401}

 402\.
 The Bhagavān then pulled down his upper garment to expose one of his golden arms.
-He then told the monks, “You should observe that a tathāgata arises in the world only as often as the udumbara flower does!”
+He then told the monks, “You should observe that a <em>tathāgata</em> arises in the world only as often as the <em>udumbara</em> flower does!”
 {: #p402}

 403\.
 The Bhagavān then restated his meaning in verse: